devdaim6/omni-assistant/README.md

 ## Introduction

-GEMINI CHATS is an innovative web application that combines the power of the GEMINI PRO and GEMINI PRO VISION models, providing users with a versatile and immersive experience.
+OmniAssistant is an innovative web application that combines the power of the GEMINI PRO and GEMINI PRO VISION models, providing users with a versatile and immersive experience.
 It offers features for communication, recipe generation, image recognition, and now includes the PDF Talker for discussing PDF content.

 ## Installation